-Ragi Cookies: For Growing Kids and everyone in the family
+Ragi cookies: For growing kids and everyone in the family

 * Take a bowl and sieve in whole wheat, ragi flour, powdered sugar and baking powder.

-* Now mix up flour and chilled butter nicely with hands till the entire mix comes out as bread crumbs.
+* Now mix the flour and chilled butter nicely with hands till the entire mix comes out as bread crumbs.

 * Add in Vanilla extract.